deafeningSilence/CallXT/README.md

   <img src="https://github.com/deafeningSilence/callXT/blob/master/screenshots/screenshot3.jpeg">
 </p>

 By long pressing the call button, a pop-up will appear with an empty text box.
 This text box is used to enter messages that are to be sent to the reciever along with the call.
-The message is sent as an SMS and is tagged with details to identify the call it is related to on the receiver's mobile once the call has been placed.
+The message is sent as an SMS and is tagged with details to identify the call it is related to on the receiver's mobile, once the call has been placed.

 ---